 The Billfish Foundation works worldwide to advance the conservation of billfish and associated species to improve the health of oceans and economies.
-Within the context of a planet with nearly seven billion human inhabitants conservation strategies must be forward-looking and adaptive.
+Considering the context of a planet with over seven billion human inhabitants, conservation strategies must be forward-looking and adaptive.
 By accounting for the roles of billfish within the marine environment as well as in relation to their interactions with humanity, TBF’s conservation campaigns maintain the flexibility to adapt to emergent threats as well as those which have historically confronted resource managers.
-TBF employs a multi-tiered, proactive suite of initiatives involving research—both biological and socio-economic– education, and advocacy projects.
+TBF employs a multi-tiered, proactive suite of initiatives involving research—both biological and socioeconomic–education, and advocacy projects.
 As billfish and other highly migratory species are not confined to the territorial waters of any one nation, these strategies must also take into account the differences in culture and law inherent to the international arena.
 Empowered by an internationally diverse constituent network, The Billfish Foundation is uniquely equipped to do just this.

 Much of the scientific body of knowledge pertaining to billfish has resulted from conventional tagging programs.
 From its inception in 1990, TBF’s Tagging Database has grown into the world’s largest and most extensive private billfish tag and release program.
 Tagging provides science with information about migrations, billfish densities, growth rates, and other important life history characteristics.
 Tag and release reports come to the Foundation each year from six continents.
 The anglers, captains, mates, and fishing fleets that participate in tagging provide TBF science and conservation programs with invaluable data that would impossible to gather without them.
 Because tagging is of such importance to TBF, The Billfish Foundation recognizes members for their contributions to science.
 Please see our online store for tags and tagging equipment and TBF’s Tag & Release Program for more information including instructions on how to properly tag.

 The International Tagging Competition: